|Immunoregulation - CNRS URA 1961|

-The lab studies the molecular mechanisms that control the differentiation and function of human helper T cell subsets, and analyzes their roles in the pathogenesis of inflammatory diseases.
+Our lab studies the molecular mechanisms that control the differentiation and function of human helper T cell subsets, and analyzes their roles in infectious and inflammatory diseases.

-Differentiation of naïve CD4+ T lymphocytes into functionally distinct T cell subsets is essential for efficient immune responses against different types of pathogens.
-T helper type 1 (Th1) cells promote cell-mediated immunity and clear intracellular pathogens whereas Th2 responses are essential to combat parasites.
+Functionally distinct subsets of CD4+ T lymphocytes are essential to orchestrate efficient immune responses against different types of pathogens.
+T helper type 1 (Th1) cells promote cell-mediated immunity and clear intracellular pathogens whereas Th2 responses are essential to fight parasites.
 The recently identified Th17 subset is required for defenses against extracellular bacteria and fungi.
-On the other hand, CD4+ T cell subsets play key roles in the pathogenesis of chronic inflammatory/autoimmune diseases, allergies and asthma, indicating that regulation of the Th1, Th2 and Th17 pathways has profound effects on immunity to pathogens and the pathogenesis of various immune-mediated diseases.
+On the other hand, Th1 and Th17 cells play critical roles in the pathogenesis of several inflammatory and autoimmune diseases, whereas Th2 cells have been associated with allergies and asthma, indicating that regulation of the Th1, Th2 and Th17 pathways has profound effects on immunity to pathogens and the pathogenesis of various immune-mediated diseases.

-We are studying the signaling pathways, epigenetic modifications and genetic networks involved in T helper cell differentiation.
-In a recent study we have determined how signals originating at the T cell receptor and at cytokine receptors are integrated to shape a Th1-specific gene expression program in primary human CD4+ T cells.
-We could demonstrate that chromatin remodeling by the SWI/SNF-like BAF complex and STAT4 activation synergistically induced expression of the signaling subunit of the IL-12 receptor, IL-12Rβ2, during human Th1 cell differentiation (Letimier et al. EMBO J. 2007).
+We have performed an integrated analysis of the signaling pathways, epigenetic modifications and genetic networks involved in T helper cell differentiation.
+We have defined how signals originating at the T cell receptor (TCR) and at cytokine receptors are integrated to shape a Th1-specific gene expression program in primary human CD4+ T cells.
+We could show that chromatin remodeling by the SWI/SNF-like BAF complex and STAT4 activation synergistically induced expression of the signaling subunit of the IL-12 receptor, IL-12Rβ2, during human Th1 cell differentiation.

 Th1 versus Th17 cells in inflammatory disease

-Keywords: CD4+ T cell subsets, Th17 cells, Cytokine signaling, Chromatin remodeling, Chronic inflammatory diseases
+Keywords: CD4+ T cell subsets, Th17 cells, Cytokine signaling, Chromatin remodeling, Chronic inflammatory diseases, Autoimmunity, HIV

 Activity Reports 2009 - Institut Pasteur